17 May 17: Change of Command and Change of Responsibility at the NSO

 United States Air Force

-Prior to assuming his duties as the Commandant, Colonel Dreifke was the Dean of Academics at the NATO School Oberammergau for 3 years.
 Colonel Dreifke was commissioned through AFROTC in 1993 after earning a Bachelor of Science in Atmospheric Science from the University of Wisconsin-Madison.
 He is a master meteorologist and senior parachutist.
-Colonel Dreifke has served in a variety of positions at the squadron and group levels including command of the 26th Operational Weather Squadron.
+He has served in a variety of positions at the squadron and group levels supporting conventional and special operations for the Air Force, Army, and joint communities, including command of the 26th Operational Weather Squadron.
 He has also served on staffs at Headquarters Air Force, Air Combat Command, and Special Operations Command-Europe.
-He has deployed in support of Operations JOINT ENDEAVOR, SHINING EXPRESS, INDY, and twice for ENDURING FREEDOM, as well as the Chief of Staff for the 9th Air and Space Expeditionary Task Force-Afghanistan, Kabul, Afghanistan.
-Previous to his current position, he served as the Deputy Commander, 1st Weather Group.
+He has deployed in support of Operations JOINT ENDEAVOR, SHINING EXPRESS, INDY, and twice for ENDURING FREEDOM, most recently as the Chief of Staff for the 9th Air and Space Expeditionary Task Force-Afghanistan, Kabul, Afghanistan from 2011 to 2012.
+Prior to assuming his assignment at NATO School, Colonel Dreifke served as Director, Plans, Programs and Requirements for the Air Force Weather Agency where he was responsible for 24 projects and programs of record worth 750 million dollars across the fiscal year defense plan.

 As Chief of Staff, Colonel Joachim Schreckinger supervises, directs, and coordinates the day-to-day operation of the NATO School Oberammergau with its staff body of about 200 personnel.
 He reviews, evaluates, and coordinates correspondence studies, procedures, and directives concerning plans, procedures, and operations and acts as the reviewing and coordinating official for all matters requiring the Commandant’s attention to include budget matters and fiscal documents.